Samsung/Tizen.CircularUI/doc/guide/HowToSetTheCustomFont.md

 # How to set the custom font

-You can add the font path via [Elmsharp.Utility.AppendGlobalFontPath](https://github.sec.samsung.net/pages/dotnet/apidoc/devel/api/ElmSharp.Utility.html#ElmSharp_Utility_AppendGlobalFontPath_System_String_).
+You can add the font path via [Elmsharp.Utility.AppendGlobalFontPath](https://developer.tizen.org/dev-guide/csapi/api/ElmSharp.Utility.html#ElmSharp_Utility_AppendGlobalFontPath_System_String_).

 The parameter `path` must be a directory in which the fonts to be added are present.

-If you use only EflSharp, you should make get the following code.
+If you use only ElmSharp, you should make get the following code.

 ```C#
 using ElmSharp;